FirstPlaygroundAndThenIcecream/PBA_Semester_01/README.md

 # PBA_Semester_01
-Composed of three subjects which are database, software testing and data science
+The study materials and exercises from 3 subjects: database, software testing and data science.
+Data base folder contains SQL scripts for the exam project using mssql.